Opioid Addiction

 The FDA-approved use of an opioid-naloxone combination for the acute treatment of opioid dependence provides a partial block on the brain’s opioid receptors.
 This block helps patients surpass the urge to use.

 In addition, Suboxone partially stimulates the receptor to help relieve the severe withdrawal symptoms that can lead to relapse.
-This medication-assisted therapy is offered to all opioid-addicted patients at Hanley Center at Origins during the detox and withdrawal process.
+This medication-assisted therapy is offered to all opioid-addicted patients at Hanley Center during the detox and withdrawal process.

 Vivitrol (Naltrexone)

 Vivitrol is a non-narcotic, extended-release version of naltrexone.
 This opiate blocker prevents opiates from connecting with receptors in the brain.
-When used in tandem with other clinical therapies, this medication addresses the obsession with use and relapse risk.
+When used in tandem with other clinical therapies, this medication addresses the obsession with use and lowers relapse risk.
 This non-addictive medication is beneficial during the delicate months of early recovery.

 Hanely_Ext-Photos_113